a-mahdipour/DS-ML-AI-intro/README.md

 5. Multiple imputation (results of first imputed data sets are combined for the final imputation result)
 6. Imputation methods inspired by machine learning: KNN, SVM, Decision tree, Clustering, ....

-Another concern within data-preparation in #machinelearning (#ml) and #datascience (#ds) is due to #outliers.
+Another concern within data-preparation in ML and DS is due to #outliers.
 Outliers can be considered as those data points that are very different than the rest of data.
-To have a better training in a ML system and to reduce #bias in training data, outliers are usually excluded.
+To have a better training in a ML system and to reduce bias in training data, outliers are usually excluded.
 Not all outliers are supposed to be removed as they may contain worthwhile information to be kept and introduce a new angle to be considered later on.

-For instance data points way different than other values may drastically affect the result of #featurescaling or #linearregression which are applied on all observations.
-However, it may not influence #decisiontree which is independently associated with each observation.
+For instance data points way different than other values may drastically affect the result of feature scaling or #linearregression which are applied on all observations.
+However, it may not influence decisiontree which is independently associated with each observation.

 Depending on the context of the problem as well as the model being applied, outlier-removal (also called #anomalydetection) process can be perform differently.
 Simple methods remove outliers using standard deviation, interquartile, MAD or so to eliminate rows of outliers containing outliers.
 More advance techniques impute/replace outliers to delineate their impact.

-Within data preparation stage for #machinelearning (#ml), not only we take care of #sparsity, #missingvalues or #outliers, but we may need to be careful about
+Within data preparation stage for #machinelearning (ML), not only we take care of #sparsity, missing values or #outliers, but we may need to be careful about
-- #lowvariance data(redundant samples) and
+- low variance data(redundant samples) and
-- #duplicates (redundant features) within the data set.
+- duplicates (redundant features) within the data set.
 Except needed, these subset of data should be filtered out during #datacleaning (#datacleansing).

 Low-variation occurs when a column of data contains only a few unique values.
-Such column will not add any benefits to the #learningprocess, and require more time and #storagespace during #training; thus, can be eliminated.
+Such column will not add any benefits to the learning process, and require more time and storage space during training; thus, can be eliminated.

-Duplicates usually occur within rows of the data which have no learning benefits but require extra storage space and tend to #precessing #overhead.
+Duplicates usually occur within rows of the data which have no learning benefits but require extra storage space and tend to precessing overhead.
 Duplicates are supposed to eliminated before training the ML model.

 ----